open-orchestra/open-orchestra-docs/en/user_guide/content_display.rst

 ================

 Once contributed, there is only one way to display a content: using content blocks in nodes.
-Open Orchestra comes with 3 block types able to render a content, but a developper can create his own block to match his needs.
+Open Orchestra comes with 3 block types able to render a content, but a developer can create his own block to match his needs.
 The three standard Open Orchestra content blocks are:

 * Content list block